 I don’t know, I just did…

 The reason I am bringing all this up is because Boston are rightfully regarded as one of the seminal AOR bands and the premise of this whole piece is based on my resistance to and hatred of AOR.
 They literally helped architect the sound.
 And I loved them, so clearly the AOR appreciation gene existed in my inner circuitry, a part of me was drawn to it.
-The fact is the root of my hatred for AOR had less to do with the actual music than it did with an unpleasant association.
-Namely that the kids who bullied my shy, weird, art nerd ass in junior high and high school all seemed to love it.
-Which is to say I noticed which band was on your tee-shirt or badly painted on the back of your denim jacket as you were verbally laying into me.
+The fact is the root of my hatred for AOR had less to do with the actual music than it did with an unpleasant association, namely that the kids who bullied my shy, weird, art nerd ass in junior high and high school all seemed to love it.
+I noticed which band was on your tee-shirt or badly painted on the back of your denim jacket as you were verbally laying into me.
 I wasn’t only getting my butt kicked by you but by the band the you liked.
 As you were tearing my notebook in half, the band looking out from your shirt were your approving henchmen and totally on board with the brutalization.

 And so I started to hate the music my tormenters openly liked on principle.
 Fuck Yes.
 Fuck Bad Company.
 Once I hit high school, I was still me but of course the bands had changed.
 Fuck REO Speedwagon.
 Fuck Journey.
 Thankfully there exists a visual aid, courtesy of Freaks and Geeks, that explains this concept far better than I ever could: